jtlapp/subtap/README.md

                          _: turn off flags (e.g. --mark=BR:_)

   --narg=<arg>         Pass <arg> to the node executable that runs the test
-                       file.
-The argument is NOT placed in the test file's process.argv.
+                       file. <arg> is NOT added to the file's process.argv.
+Use --narg repeatedly to pass multiple arguments.
+See --targ.

   --tab=N              Indent each nested level by N spaces. (default --tab=2)

+  --targ=<arg>         Pass <arg> to the test file(s) via process.argv.
+Use
+                       --targ repeatedly to pass multiple arguments.
+See --narg.

   --wrap=M:N           Wrap output at column N, but don't wrap found/wanted
                        values at less than M chars wide. (default --wrap=20:80)